Entrance requirements include graduation from high school or equivalent* with 20.5 units, including the following:

 Those who plan to major in mathematics must have 4 units of high school mathematics and 2 units of science, including either chemistry or physics.
 Biology majors must have biology, chemistry, physics and 4 units of mathematics.
 Nursing majors must have biology and chemistry.
 Cardio-respiratory science majors must have biology, chemistry and mathematics.
 Nuclear medicine majors must have high school algebra and biology.
 Applicants lacking above requirements will be reviewed on an individual basis.

 *Applicants who apply with a General Equivalency Diploma (G.E.D.) must submit an official high school transcript, as well as a copy of their G.E.D. score report.
-Applicants wishing to pursue a New York State High School Equivalency Diploma should refer to the catalog section on "Academic Policies and Procedures" for additional information.
+Applicants wishing to pursue a New York State High School Equivalency Diploma should refer to the catalog section on "Academic Policies and Procedures" page 47 for additional information.

 Entrance examinations should include one of the following tests: